MakeSchool-Tutorials/Game-Of-Life-SpriteKit-Swift3/P3-The-Grid/content.md

   }
 }
 ```
->

 Read through the comments, you loop through every entry in the grid and call the `addCreatureAtGrid(...)` method.
-Now you just need to create this new method :]

 Great, one last step.
 You need to call `populateGrid()` to perform this setup.